WW100 will mark the Battle of Passchendaele with a national commemorative programme held in Wellington on Thursday 12 October.

 “On 12 October 1917, approximately 1860 New Zealand soldiers were wounded and 843 killed.
 This devastating loss of life remains the highest one-day death toll suffered by New Zealand forces overseas,” says Sarah.
 “But the tragedy did not end here, with a further 114 men succumbing to their wounds in the following three months.”

 The commemorative programme will commence with the national ceremony at Pukeahu National War Memorial Park in Wellington at 3pm.
 This will be followed by the unveiling of a memorial gifted to New Zealand by the Belgian Government, also at Pukeahu.
+Join the Facebook event to stay up to date on plans for this event.

 Both the ceremony and unveiling will be live streamed on the WW100 website and Facebook page.
 Members of the public will also be able to watch the live stream from 3pm at Te Marae Rongomaraeroa, inside the Museum of New Zealand Te Papa Tongarewa (Te Papa).
 In the event of adverse weather, the public would be encouraged to watch the commemorations from Te Papa.